-Novel foods licencing for CBD products will see synthetic cannabinoids entering the food supply for the first time in the UK with no labelling requirements to differentiate from natural plant-produced products.
+Novel foods licencing for CBD products will see synthetic cannabinoids entering the food supply for the first time in the UK with no labelling requirements to differentiate them from natural plant-produced products.

 The intention is for this survey to be presented t other Food Standards Authority, and Foods Standards Scotland after consumers share their views on the issue.